KIT-Workflows/Au-alloy-supported-on-graphene/README.md

 For adsorbed conditions, the folder names also include the `configuration`, which indicates the number of contact points (fold) and the geometry, e.g., `ads_ni3au1_30_3f_tetrahedron` represents a tetrahedral cluster with three contact points.

 # Scientific Workflow
 Our data management was carried out through Workflow Active Nodes (WaNos) within the [SimStack](https://www.simstack.de/) framework, facilitating the efficient handling of a large number of calculations.
+With the initial structures generated, the workflow proceeds as follows:

 ## 1. Mult-It WaNo
 Input:
-- Configure the path containing `.tar` file with `POSCAR` structures.
+- Configure the path containing `.tar` file with initial structures.

 Output:
 - `file` command name files on the top of the AdvancedFor loop.

 ## 2. UnpackMol WaNo
 Input:
-- s
+- Configuration of the path containing `.tar` files with input from bom `Structures`.

 Ouput:
 - `POSCAR` files needed to DFT-VASP WaNo.